xavdid/reddit-user-to-sqlite/README.md

 pip install -e '.[test]'
 ```

 This installs the package in `--edit` mode and makes its dependencies available.
+You can now run `reddit-user-to-sqlite` to invoke the CLI.

 ### Running Tests